T-count and T-depth of any multi-qubit unitary

 \section{Conclusion}

-In this paper we have developed results and algorithms that can be used to determine the optimal count or depth of non-Clifford gates required to implement any multi-qubit unitary with the gates of a universal gate set, that consists of Clifford and non-Clifford gates like Clifford+V, Clifford+CS, etc. Our primary focus has been the Clifford+T set.
+In this paper we have developed results and algorithms that can be used to determine the optimal count or depth of non-Clifford gates required to implement any multi-qubit unitary with the gates of a finite universal gate set, that consists of Clifford and non-Clifford gates like Clifford+V, Clifford+CS, etc. Our primary focus has been the Clifford+T set.
 Given an $2^n\times 2^n$ unitary $W$, the space complexity of our algorithm is $\poly(2^n)$.
-The time complexity has an exponential dependence on both $n$ and $\teps(W)$ or $\tdeps(W)$, while determining T-count and T-depth-respectively.
+The time complexity has an exponential dependence on $\teps(W)$ or $\tdeps(W)$, while determining T-count and T-depth-respectively.
 For small enough $\epsilon$, we show how we can synthesize the $\epsilon$-T-count or $\epsilon$-T-depth-optimal circuit.

 To the best of our knowledge, we give the first algorithm that works for arbitrary multi-qubit unitaries (exactly or approximately implementable) and any universal gate set.
-We think it is unlikely that we can have a $\poly(2^n,m_{\epsilon})$ complexity algorithm for synthesizing $\epsilon$-T-count or $\epsilon$-T-depth-optimal circuit of approximately implementable unitaries.
+We think it is unlikely that we can have an algorithm whose complexity has a polynomial dependence on $\epsilon$-T-count or $\epsilon$-T-depth.
 A complexity theoretic argument to prove or disprove Conjecture \ref{conj:approx} will throw theoretical insights into the complexity of these problems.
 It might be possible to decrease the exponent in the time complexity by applying techniques like meet-in-the-middle \cite{2014_GKMR} or nested meet-in-the-middle \cite{2020_MM, 2021_GMM}.
 It is not hard to see that our algorithm can be parallelized.
-It will be interesting to investigate if additional tricks can be used, for example, Monte Carlo approach.
+It will be interesting to investigate if additional tricks can be used.
 Another interesting question is to find more compact generating sets for other universal gate sets for multi-qubit unitaries.